Benefits of Chapter 7 Bankruptcy

 How Chapter 7 Works: Discharging Your Debts

-Anyone considering bankruptcy should speak with an experienced bankruptcy lawyer for an analysis of their specific situation.
+If you’re considering bankruptcy, speak with an experienced bankruptcy lawyer for an analysis of their specific situation.
 The NJ bankruptcy laws are extremely complex, so navigating the bankruptcy process often requires the assistance of an experienced attorney who specializes in bankruptcy law.

-Contact the Law Firm of Brenner Spiller & Archer, LLP
+Contact the Law Firm of Brenner Spiller & Archer

 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.